Business Capabilities Guide - Everything you need to know

 Based on this roadmap, IT leaders determine the related IT projects, the applications, and the impacted architecture.

-By aligning projects with business needs, IT departments ensure that resources are spent on the right projects and that investments are better planned through greater visibility into upcoming projects.
+By aligning projects with business needs, IT departments ensure that resources are spent on suitable projects and that investments are better planned through greater visibility into upcoming projects.

 It is also easier to reprioritize projects as strategic objectives change, especially in agile environments.